Uncategorized

 • No medical history form.
 If the clinic does not collect a written intake covering autoimmune disease, anticoagulants, recent vaccinations, and prior aesthetic procedures, they are skipping a Health Canada compliance step.

 • Pricing posted “per syringe” with no unit count.
-Reputable clinics quote per Health Canada–regulated unit (Botox, Dysport, Xeomin, Nuceiva) or per millilitre of cross-linked hyaluronic acid.
+Reputable clinics quote per Health Canada-regulated unit (Botox, Dysport, Nuceiva) or per millilitre of cross-linked hyaluronic acid.

 • The injector cannot name the lot number.
 Every vial of neurotoxin and HA filler carries a lot and expiry.
 You can ask to see it.
 If the answer is vague, the product chain of custody is suspect.